christian45410/openai-discord-bot/README.md

 # OpenAI Discord Bot

 A Discord bot powered by OpenAI's GPT-3 language model API.
 The bot is designed to respond to user requests in the Discord chat by completing the prompt given by the user.
+This will only work with the OpenAI free trial or paid account.

 ## Prerequisites
 - [Discord account](https://discord.com/register)